 Shoppers who search are 5-10x more likely to convert.
 Why?
 Because purchase-ready customers use the search bar to get straight to the product.
 Does your search experience support this buyer?
 Keep in mind that they are more likely to enter highly-specific, long-tail search queries such as: “Red Nike running shoe size 10,” rather than generic terms like “shoes.”

 If your site responds to these high-intent queries with irrelevant results or “no results found,” the shopper will bounce.
-Invest in an intelligent site search solution that handles a variety of search queries to overcome this problem and continually review your search reports to identify opportunities for improvement.
+Invest in an intelligent site search solution that uses AI search technology and handles a variety of search queries to overcome this problem and continually review your search reports to identify opportunities for improvement.

 If site search is like asking a store assistant to take you directly to a product, navigation is like the helpful aisle signage that helps locate the product yourself.
 A clear site menu structure is vital to get purchase-ready shoppers to the correct category.
 From there, relevant filters and sort options help customers narrow their search.
 How many steps does it take to go from your homepage to a small selection of results of a specific brand, style, and size?
 Sites vary, but the universal rule is the fewer the clicks, the better.
 Check out these tips on how to optimize your navigation filters for more.